 Be sure to get all the cranberry sauce that’s hanging on the back of the sieve.

-You should end up with around one and two-third pints of jellied cranberry sauce.
+You should end up with around two pints of jellied cranberry sauce (it may be a little more or less).
 If you want to use a mold to give your cranberry sauce a fun shape, you can definitely do that, too.

 Allow your cranberry sauce to cool a bit.
 Then, move it to the fridge.
 It’ll firm up as it cools.